 The hours for shops in Artisan Village can vary so be on the lookout for a flag outside the building to signal they are open.

 There are 16+ shops within a few streets to explore.

 There is art on display all over Berea in a variety of mediums.

 Be on the lookout for the “show of hands” art installations throughout the city, sculptures, a giant rocking chair, and several murals while you are walking around Artisan Village.

-Save on your stay as you compare prices on local hotels and Airbnbs in Berea.
+Save on your stay as you compare prices on local hotels in Berea using the map above.